thuemah/open_meteo/README.md

 # Open-Meteo Custom Component for Home Assistant

 This is a custom component for Home Assistant that serves as a drop-in replacement for the built-in Open-Meteo integration.
+This repo is heavily based on the HA core component open_meteo https://github.com/home-assistant/core/tree/dev/homeassistant/components/open_meteo

 ## Purpose